 - Judy Vogel - Founder of Kathy's House

 - Patty Metropulos - Executive Director & CEO

-- My Background: Named Executive Director and CEO in 2012 soon after moving back to Milwaukee.
-The quality of the organization and the value of the services Kathy's House provides attracted her.
-She found the vision for Kathy's House a strong foundation that affords great potential for future growth and success, There was also something personal in her decision to accept the position.
-Two family members had required critical health care services and in supporting them during their illness, Patty grew to have a keen appreciation for families experiencing a medical crisis.
+- My Background: .
+After moving back to Milwaukee, I was attracted to the quality of the Kathy's House organization and the value of the services provided.
+I found the vision for Kathy's House to have a strong foundation that affords great potential for future growth and success and was named Executive Director and CEO in 2012.
+There was also something personal in my decision to accept the position.
+Two of my family members had required critical health care services and while supporting them during their illness, I grew to have a keen appreciation for families experiencing a medical crisis.

 - The Best Part: Kathy's House allows people with significant health care needs to come to Milwaukee for care as well as assuring that the patient has family support during a very difficult time.
 Research shows that patients with family support have better outcomes.